$25M Loan Earmarked for Annapolis Self Storage Development

 The sponsor’s business objective is to develop, construct, and operate Class A self-storage facilities in major markets with high barrier to entry across the United States, according to Fogel.

-“Annapolis has some of the most attractive renter demographics of any submarket in the Baltimore metro area,” he said.
+“Annapolis has some of the most attractive renter demographics of any submarket in the Baltimore metro area,” he said in a prepared statement.
 “This project will provide the market a convenient, newly constructed self-storage facility that will compete at the top of its peer set.”

 The property is in Annapolis along Old Mill Bottom Road, which serves as a frontage road to U.S. Highway 50, a retail thoroughfare.